 Condensation Control

-Reducing temperature differentials and minimising condensation are two things that insulation and double-glazed windows can help with.
-Insulation acts as a barrier between cold surfaces and moist, warm air, preventing them from coming into direct contact.
-The temperature difference needs to be reduced in order to decrease the likelihood of condensation forming on surfaces like ceilings, walls and windows.
-Double-glazing with two panes of glass and an insulating layer between is effective at preventing condensation, as it maintains a consistent indoor temperature.
-(23095)
+Additionally, utilising double-glazed windows and insulation can help minimise temperature differentials and reduce condensation.
+Insulation acts as a thermal barrier, preventing cold surfaces from coming into direct contact with warm, moist air.
+The temperature difference has to be reduced in order to decrease the likelihood of condensation forming on surfaces like windows, ceilings and walls.
+Condensation is further inhibited by double-glazed windows, which feature two panes of glass with an insulating layer in between and are effective at maintaining an even indoor temperature.

 Burntisland Damp Proofing Tasks